-According to Amazon’s website, AWS Savings Plans is a new and flexible discount model that provides you with the same discounts as Reserved Instances, in exchange for a commitment to use a specific amount (measured in dollars per hour) of compute power over a one or three year period.
+AWS Savings Plans use a flexible pricing model that provides you with discounts for AWS services in exchange for committed usage.
+That usage is measured in dollars per hour of computer power and is available over a one- or three-year period.

-There are two types of AWS Savings Plans, each with subtle differences:
+There are three types of AWS Savings Plans, each with subtle differences:

 1. EC2 Instance Savings Plan

-Save up to 72% by committing to an EC2 instance family and region, but enjoy size flexibility and the ability to change operating systems and even dedicated tenancy, which can be important for licensing and security.
+As the name implies, EC2 Instance Savings Plans apply to the use of Amazon Elastic Cloud Compute (EC2) Instances.
+These plans enable you to save up to 72% by committing to an EC2 instance family and region.
+They also give you flexibility in terms of instance size and the ability to change operating systems.
+You can also pay for dedicated tenancy of EC2 instances, which can be important for licensing and security.

 2. Compute Savings Plan